It’s said a memory can last a lifetime.

 “I just knew that wasn’t a fit for me so I switched over to business,” Dixon says.

 After graduating, Dixon started a career at Target where he worked as a merchandise analyst.
-There, he distributed and ordered products for the company.
-He eventually landed a job at the Walt Disney Co., where he worked in toy licensing-marketing.
+There, he distributed and ordered products for the company as a toy buyer for 8 years.
+He eventually landed a job at the Walt Disney Co., where he worked in toy sales and licensing.

-He resigned from Disney last year to work full-time on Papa Lemon Books.
+He resigned from Disney two years ago to work full-time on Papa Lemon Books.
 That experience in the business industry, particularly around toys and licensing, helped Dixon make the jump to working on his new business.

 Now, Dixon and Riley are focused full-time on the project.